Fulbright Scholars aim for local impact

 Rowena White graduated with degrees in Commerce and Laws (Honours) at the University of Adelaide and will use her Fulbright Scholarship to study for a Master of Laws at either Columbia University or Harvard University.

-"Both Amy and Rowena represent the strong calibre of University of Adelaide graduates - students who achieve distinction in their time here at the University and who go on to achieve great things," said the Vice-Chancellor and President of the University, Professor James McWha.
+"Both Amy and Rowena represent the strong calibre of University of Adelaide graduates - students who achieve distinction in their time here at the University and who go on to achieve great things," says the Vice-Chancellor and President of the University, Professor James McWha.

 "On behalf of the University, I congratulate Amy and Rowena on their Fulbright Scholarships and wish them all the best in their future study and their careers."